Bassam Shakaa: Mayor of Nablus

-On June 2, 1980, he was the victim of a bomb placed in his car by members of the Jewish Underground.
+On June 2, 1980, he was the victim of a car bombing by members of the Jewish Underground.
 They also planted bombs in the cars of Ibrahim Tawil, mayor of El-Bireh, and Karim Khalaf, mayor of Ramallah.
 Khalaf lost one leg, while Shakaa had to have both legs amputated.
 Moshe Zer, one of the first Israeli settlers in the northern West Bank, led the Jewish Underground "hit team" that tried to assassinate Shakaa.
 Zer was convicted of causing grievous injury and belonging to a terror group, but was sentenced to only four months in prison, the time he was in jail awaiting trial, because of the state of his health and the fact that he was badly injured in an attempt of a Palestinian to murder him.
-The bomb was planted merely months after Ezer Weizman, then Israeli defence minister, threatened Shakaa with "physical harm" if he carried on with his resistance.